BreakellrZ/trader_base/README.md

         checkbox.author = request.user
         checkbox.save()

 - There was a couple of erros/bugs found during the html validation.
 One of these was for the post_detail page.
 I was getting 'Error: Attribute comment_id not allowed on element button at this point.' for each comment that was registered.
-I figured out that I needed to use data-comment_id instead of comment_id for the button element.
+I could not figure this out on time, even with tutor support.
 <details>
 <summary> Error: Attribute comment_id not allowed on element button at this point</summary>